-- 51. The Committee is concerned that the current adoption legislation is discriminatory between groups of different ethnic origins, does not provide sufficient safeguards against abusive practices including trafficking of children, and does not take sufficiently into account the principle of the best-interest of the child. - 52.
-The Committee recommends that the State party: - a) amend the current legislation on adoption so as to ensure its conformity with article 2 of the Convention (non-discrimination) and article 3 (best interest of the child); - b) take necessary measures to monitor and supervise effectively the system of adoption of children in accordance with the principle of the best interest of the child; - c) accede to the 1993 Hague Convention No. 33 on Protection of Children and Cooperation in Respect of Inter-Country Adoption.
+51. The Committee is concerned that the current adoption legislation discriminates between groups of different ethnic origins, does not provide sufficient safeguards against abusive practices, including trafficking of children, and does not take sufficiently into account the principle of the best interest of the child.

+(a) Amend the current legislation on adoption so as to ensure that it conforms to articles 2 and 3 of the Convention;

+(b) Take the necessary measures to monitor and supervise effectively the system of adoption of children in accordance with the principle of the best interest of the child;

+(c) Accede to the Hague Convention on Protection of Children and Cooperation in Respect of Intercountry Adoption.

-6. Basic health and welfare (articles 6; 18, para.
-3; 23; 24; 26; and article 27, paras 1-3 of the Convention)
+6. Basic health and welfare